 Steve Jobs once said, “You have to pick carefully.
 I’m actually as proud of the things we haven’t done as the things I have done.
 Innovation is saying ‘no’ to 1,000 things.”

 Picking the right things to say ‘yes’ to is a careful art.
 One trick is to give yourself a lot to choose from.
-Saying ‘no’ to 1,000 things, like Jobs refers to, means you have to have 1,000 things to say ‘no’ to.
+Saying ‘no’ to 1,000 things, like Jobs referred to, means you have to have 1,000 things to say ‘no’ to.

 The smart organizations spend a lot of time trying ideas, knowing they’ll say ‘no’ to most of them.
 However, that constant experimentation helps them understand what’s possible and gets them closer to finding the ‘yes’ that will dramatically enhance the experience without increasing rot.